microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 ## How can I reset my authorization?

-In the demo, after you signed in, click the profile photo on upper-right hand corner, select "Review access on Office.com" or "Review access on GitHub".
+After having signed in on this app, click the profile photo on the upper-right hand corner, select "Review access on Office.com" or "Review access on GitHub".
 Then, you will be redirected to the OAuth provider page to remove your authorization.

 - For GitHub, you can click the "Revoke access" button
 - For Azure Active Directory